radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 yourself.
 Pairing is helpful to the junior because they get knowledge out of it, but it's also helpful to the senior: they learn how to share what's in their brain with other people in a clearer fashion.
 As I said before, it also teaches the most valuable skill of all: patience.
 I have benefited more than I can count by pairing as the more "senior" of the pair.
+Not just because I get to practice patience, but also because I have learned many new things myself when pairing.

 ### What do you pair on with juniors?